CoherentLabs/GameUIComponents/components/toast/README.md

 To display the toast you have 2 options:
 1. Manually getting the toast with js and calling the toast method `show()`
-2. Specifying a target element with the `target` attribute with an element selector as the value of the attribute.
+2. Using the `target` attribute to specify a target element by providing an element selector as its value.
 When the target element is clicked the `show()` method will be called on the toast.

-After the first call of the `show()` method 6 div containers will be created to host the toasts.
+After the first call of the `show()` method six containers will be created to host the toasts.
 The initialization of the containers will happen only the first time an instance of the toast component has been shown.
 These containers specify each place the toast can appear on and are implemented to allow for an easier way to stack toasts.

 ### Hiding the toast

 In most use cases toasts go away on their own after a while.

 There are 2 different ways you can close the toast component:
-1. With a `timeout` attribute.
+1. Using the `timeout` attribute.
 2. Using the `close-btn` slot.

 Both can be present or absent at the same time.
 It depends only on which one you specify.
 The close button takes precedence over the timeout, meaning if a user clicks on it, the toast will immediately close, and it won't wait for the timeout to run out.